VASST/SlicerVASST/README.md

 Available modules
 -----------------

-* **CalibrationAlgo**: This is a hidden loadable module that contains a point to line registration algorithm.

 * **EpiGuide**: This guidelet performs image guided navigation for epidural needle insertions.
 Requires Plus connections to an image and tracking server, as well as a single element transducer server.

 * **NeedleTx**: *Work in progress*